Marvel's Black Widow Movie Actively Searching for Female Directors to Take the Helm

-Marvel’s Black Widow Movie Actively Searching for Female Directors to Take the Helm
+Marvel’s Black Widow Movie Has Met With Over 65 Directing Candidates, Is Searching for Female Directors to Take the Helm [Updated]

 Avengers: Infinity War is now in theaters, and it will certainly keep Marvel fans occupied for a little while.
 Later this summer, we’ll have Ant-Man and the Wasp arriving in theaters, and the debut of Captain Marvel in March of 2019.
 But after Avengers 4 hits theaters on May 3, 2019, the only movies that are confirmed to be on the way in the Marvel Cinematic Universe are a Spider-Man: Homecoming sequel in July of 2019 and Guardians of the Galaxy 3 sometime in 2020.

-Note: Update: Variety reporter Justin Kroll just revealed that Marvel Studios has met with over 65 directors for the directing job on this movie.